georgeouzou/survgr/README.md

 * WGS84 (EPSG:4326)
 * The new HTRS07 / TM07 using the accurate transformation published by [Hepos](http://www.hepos.gr/)

+Prerequisites:
+* You need to have python3 and virtualenv setup for backend
+* You also need to have npm and bower installed for frontend

 To install the project locally:
 * Make a fresh python 3 virtual environment
 * `Pip install requirements.txt` for the back-end dependancies